cocos/cocos-docs/en/editor/publish/setup-native-development.md

-# Installation and Configuration of Native Development Environment
+# Setting up Native Development Environment

 Projects created with **Cocos Creator** can be published to multiple native platforms.
 Before publishing, it is necessary to configure native development related environment first.